Grate-Oracle-Lewot/GrateCrystal/README.md

 - NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude
 - Tweaks to enemy trainer AI
+- Pokefans and a few other trainers use nicknames for their Pokémon
 - Chansey NPCs in Pokémon Centers, Delibird NPCs in Poké Marts, and nurses and clerks are color-coded based on the city's name
 - Color-coded starter balls
 - Color-coded item balls in the field (blue for TMs, green for HMs and their replacement items, gray for Sacred Ash, brown for the Coin Case)